bloodymage/pysorcery/ROADMAP.md

 ### 0.1.2
 ####
 - Maximize native python code (minimize calls to outside programs).
+- If sorcery needs outside program for a feature, create option to install.

 ### 0.1.3
 - Ensure proper exception handling